Acerca de

 Building a budget in Weyburn

 In Weyburn, you get more for your money.
 Your budget will include room to have and do more living in Weyburn compared to Canada’s largest cities.
+Get a sense of the cost of living in Weyburn as well as find links to the sources of these facts.

 Income

-• Average employment income in 2015 for full-year full-time workers in Weyburn is $71,632.
-(Source: Statistics Canada’s 2016 Census.
-Newer data from the 2021 Census is to be released mid-2022.)
+Average employment income in 2020 for full-year full-time workers in Weyburn is $71,800.
+(Source: Statistics Canada’s 2021 Census.

-• Start or further your career in oil and gas, agriculture, manufacturing, health, education or start your own business.
+Start or further your career in oil and gas, agriculture, manufacturing, health, education or start your own business.

 Utilities

-• Saskatchewan families pay less for their utilities than those in other provinces.
+Saskatchewan families pay less for their utilities than those in other provinces.

-• The 2021 annual net overall cost of electricity, heating, vehicle insurance and wireless voice and data for a Saskatchewan family is $5,630.57 (based on two vehicles and two wireless voice and data plans in the household).
+The 2021 annual net overall cost of electricity, heating, vehicle insurance and wireless voice and data for a Saskatchewan family is $5,630.57 (based on two vehicles and two wireless voice and data plans in the household).
 (Source: Saskatchewan’ Crown Investments Corporation)

 Recreation

-• An annual family pass to the brand-new Credit Union Spark Centre costs $1,275.
+An annual family pass to the brand-new Credit Union Spark Centre costs $1,415.
 The Credit Union Spark Centre offers an indoor track, simulator room, mini gym, multi-use synthetic field, children’s play space, art gallery, pottery studio, multi-purpose rooms and an outdoor ice surface.
 (Source: City of Weyburn)

 Renting a home